-- 1. Use of written warnings will generally be progressive in nature, however, the City is not precluding from imposing a written warning under the circumstances that merit more than a counseling. - 2.
+- i.
+Use of written warnings will generally be progressive in nature, however, the City is not precluding from imposing a written warning under the circumstances that merit more than a counseling. - ii.
 Following a written warning, Officers may submit a written response that will be attached/filed with the warning, within 30 calendar days of receipt of the warning.
-The officer and Association will be permitted to review any investigatory report

-- consistent with Section C.1.c below, if the report was not otherwise previously provided to the officer prior to the issuance of the written warning. - 3.
-When issuing a written warning, the supervisor shall, upon the officer's request, meet with the officer and engage in a discussion regarding the events related to the warning. - 4.
+The officer and Association will be permitted to review any investigatory report consistent with Section C.1.b below, if the report was not otherwise previously provided to the officer prior to the issuance of the written warning. - iii.
+When issuing a written warning, the supervisor shall, upon the officer's request, meet with the officer and engage in a discussion regarding the events related to the warning. - iv.
 Written warnings will not be used as the basis for progressive discipline after two (2) years from the date of imposition with no further sustained similarly related conduct, provided the written warning was not related to use of force, EEO, Violence in the Workplace or similarly serious conduct.

-Investigative Interviews
+2. Investigative Interviews

-- 1. Prior to an investigatory interview that may result in formal disciplinary action, the subject Police Officer be advised in writing of the following: - a.
-The subject Officer will be informed of the nature of the investigation of the facts reasonably sufficient to inform the employee of the allegations, conduct or incident surrounding the matter under investigation and possible policy violations. - b.
-The City will make best efforts to provide at least 24-hours' notice of an investigatory interview. - Note: The provisions above do not apply to witness interviews.
-An employee who is involved as a witness to a complaint will be informed prior to an investigatory interview that they are a witness in an investigation and the nature of the investigation. - 2.
-For the investigatory interview, the following will be adhered to: - a.
+- a.
+Prior to an investigatory interview that may result in formal disciplinary action, the subject Police Officer will be advised in writing of the following: - i.
+The subject Officer will be informed of the nature of the investigation of the facts reasonably sufficient to inform the employee of the allegations, conduct or incident surrounding the matter under investigation and possible policy violations. - ii.
+The City will make best efforts to provide at least 24-hours' notice of an investigatory interview.

+Note: The provisions above do not apply to witness interviews.
+An employee who is involved as a witness to a complaint will be informed prior to an investigatory interview that they are a witness in an investigation and the nature of the investigation.

+- b.
+For the investigatory interview, the following will be adhered to: - i.
 For a non-criminal internal investigation, the subject officer will be compelled to attend and answer questions in internal investigations.
-If the allegations include allegations involving elements of possible criminal conduct, the employee will be afforded a Garrity advisement if compelled to answer questions in an internal investigation. - b.
+If the allegations include allegations involving elements of possible criminal conduct, the employee will be afforded a Garrity advisement if compelled to answer questions in an internal investigation.

+- ii.
 The Police Officer's right to have an Association representative, not to exceed two (2) representatives.
 Such representation will not unduly interfere with the interview, however, at the end of the interview, the representative will be afforded a brief opportunity to ask the employee any follow up questions.
-The representative is not permitted to answer questions on behalf of the employee. - c.
-The interview will provide for reasonable breaks, except that a break will not be allowed if a question is pending.

-- d.
-The interview shall specifically and narrowly focus on the job related conduct of the Police Officer. - e.
+The representative is not permitted to answer questions on behalf of the employee. - iii.
+The interview will provide for reasonable breaks, except that a break will not be allowed if a question is pending. - iv.
+The interview shall specifically and narrowly focus on the job related conduct of the Police Officer. - v.
 The City will audio record the investigatory interview, and upon request a copy will be provided to the Association or subject officer.
 The Association may also audio record, and upon request by the City, the Association will provide a copy to the City.
-The Association and subject officer agree the recording will not be shared with witnesses or any individual/entities other than the Association, representative and subject employee. - 3.
+The Association and subject officer agree the recording will not be shared with witnesses or any individual/entities other than the Association, representative and subject employee. - c.
 Before a Police Officer, subject officer, or witness officer is re-interviewed for the same investigation, the Police Officer shall be afforded a reasonable opportunity to review a complete recording of the Police Officer's previous interview(s) at the Department.
-Release of the recording or transcript of the employee's interview is subject to Section C, Pre-Determination Meeting, below.
+Release of the recording or transcript of the employee's interview is subject to Section C below.